 Draft Randwick City Night Time Economy Study

 The draft Study investigates opportunities and practical initiatives to support and enhance Randwick City’s night time economy over the next 10 years.
-The draft Study seeks to encourage a diverse range of businesses, social and cultural activities and experiences across the City to strengthen Randwick City’s night time economy so that it is more vibrant, inclusive, safe and fun.
-It builds on the strengths of Randwick City’s existing night time economy and focuses on promoting an inclusive and diverse offering of activities and experiences that cater for a variety of ages, lifestyles and cultures.
+The draft Study provides a place-based approach to achieve a diverse range of businesses, social and cultural activities and experiences across the employment centres of our City to strengthen Randwick City’s night time economy so that it is more vibrant, inclusive, safe and fun.
+It builds on the strengths of Randwick City’s existing night time economy and focuses on promoting activities and experiences that cater to a variety of ages, lifestyles and cultures.
 Outcomes aim to support a dynamic night time economy which contributes to economic prosperity, liveability and activation of Randwick City’s town and neighbourhood centres, while meeting the needs and expectations of local businesses and the aspirations of the broader community.

 The draft Study’s key directions are:

 - Diversifying the night time economy